 WARNING !
 A high deductible allows for much lower premiums, which can create the illusion of having paid less for insurance coverage.
 In addition, when the deductible is excessive, it means that the directors may not have fully satisfied their obligation to insure the building for its reconstruction value (replacement value).
 Again, they could engage their personal liability, because this type of error is usually not covered by their civil liability insurance.

-Building insurance (syndicate of co-owners) Civil liability insurance of the co-owner Civil liability insurance of the condo manager Civil liability insurance of the Syndicate Co-owner Insurance Co-ownership manager's civil liability insurance Contingency fund Damage Insurance Deductible Insurance indemnity Insurance premium Liability insurance of Directors Liability insurance of the General Meeting Officers Loss ratio Property insurance Reasonable deductible Self-Insurance Fund Special assessment Water damages Working capital
+Building insurance (syndicate of co-owners) Civil liability insurance of the co-owner Civil liability insurance of the condo manager Civil liability insurance of the Syndicate Co-owner Insurance policy Co-ownership manager's civil liability insurance Contingency fund Damage Insurance Deductible Insurance indemnity Insurance premium Liability insurance of Directors Liability insurance of the General Meeting Officers Loss ratio Property insurance Reasonable deductible Self-Insurance Fund Special assessment Water damages Working capital